vpelss/Emogics_Tarot_Script_WP/README.md

 To modify or create spreads, you should be comfortable to create and edit pages in Wordpress.
 A little css, html and JS knowledge will go a long way if you want to get creative.
 To create a new spread:
 1: Set the 'spreads' page to published (so you can use it as a parent page).
-2: Create a new page for the spread and set it's parent page to 'spreads' and set it to published.
+2: Create a new page for the spread and set it's parent page to 'emogic-readings' and set it to published.
 3: Edit your spread using shortcodes below.
-4: Set the 'spreads' page to draft to hide it again.
+4: Set the 'emogic-readings' page to draft to hide it again.
-5: Note that you can have multiple 'spreads' page sub folders. eg: /spreads/runes/(pages/db)  and /spreads/tarot/(pages/db)
+5: Note that you can have multiple 'emogic-readings' page sub folders. eg: /emogic-readings/runes/(pages/db)  and /emogic-readings/tarot/(pages/db)

 Before a spread page is displayed, our script reads the chosen database, shuffles it's order.
 Then the script can display the card name, image, blurb by using Wordpress shortcodes.